betazetadev/simple-backup-tool/README.md

 # Simple Backup Tool

 ## Description

 This is a simple multi-platform GUI backup tool written in Python.
 It uses `rsync` on Unix-based systems and `robocopy` on Windows to perform the backups.

+lease note, this tool simply **copies** files from the source directories to the destination directory, maintaining the original directory structure.
+It **does not** perform any alterations on the files such as compression or encryption, nor does it remove files from the source directories.
+It is strictly a tool for creating a duplicate copy of your files.

 The application allows you to select multiple source directories and a single destination directory for the backup.
-It also lets you specify directories to exclude by its name from the backup.
+It also lets you specify directories to exclude from the backup.

 ## Prerequisites